seqeralabs/xpack-dnanexus/README.md

         --watch \
         --input-json "$(envsubst < examples/simple-rnaseq.json)"

-The above snippet the rnaseq-nf pipeline at [this link](https://github.com/seqeralabs/rnaseq-nf).
+The above snippet the rnaseq-nf pipeline at [this link](https://github.com/nextflow-io/rnaseq-nf).

-The `args` input field is used to specify the Nextflow command line option `-profile` that selects enabling the use of Docker container and the [`dx-data`](https://github.com/seqeralabs/rnaseq-nf/blob/master/nextflow.config#L72-L76) which specifies as input some (minimal) dataset hosted in a DNAnexus project.
+The `args` input field is used to specify the Nextflow command line option `-profile` that selects the `docker` profile enabling the use of Docker container.

-The pipeline results file will be stored in the project storage in the `nf-out/` directory.
-Check the content with the command:
+Note pipeline results are stored in the local `results` directory in the VM running the Nextflow app.

+To save the result in the DNAnexus project storage, add to the `args` attribute in the [examples/simple-rnaseq.json](examples/simple-rnaseq.json) file, the option `--outdir dx://<YOUR PROJECT ID>:/some/output/dir`, replacing the placeholder `<YOUR PROJECT ID>` with the project id that can be found using this oneliner:

 ```
-dx ls nf-out
+dx env | grep project | cut -f 2
 ```

+NOTE: The `dx://` pseudo-protocol schema is used by Nextflow to identify file paths in the DNAnexus storage.

 ##### Launching nf-core RNAseq pipeline